 As with Omen’s smoke, Paranoia can travel through walls – a key element to this ability.
 With the right positioning, Omen can blind opponents with a great degree of success.
 This component can also give teams room to peek difficult angles and gain dominance with very little risk.
 The trick to Paranoia is using it in choke points, or angling it to Omen’s advantage to space enemies.

 When this shadowy orb is approaching an enemy, a large indicator will appear on the player’s HUD; it doesn’t travel fast either, so when used improperly, it can be quite easy to navigate around.
-On the other hand, when an enemy is pinned, Paranoia can force them out of position, leaving them exposed or blinded.
+Paranoia can force an enemy out of position.
+This leaves them either exposed or blinded.
 Either way, it’s a win win scenario, but again, it relies on the compliance and coordination of a team to capitalize on.

 Shrouded Step is an ability which allows Omen to teleport a short distance and go under the radar of his opponents.
-With Shrouded Step, Omen can navigate around entry points and even be positioned on top of objects for otherwise unreachable verticality.
+With Shrouded Step, Omen can navigate around entry points.
+He can be positioned on top of objects that would normally would be unreachable.
 Although, with its sound cue, it’s very clear for an opponent that is near to hear when exactly Omen has used Shrouded Step, and can cause them to be more vigilant than normal.

 In conjunction with his other abilities, Omen is able to quickly slip into the shadows; either out of harm’s way or cleverly behind his opponents.
-Shrouded Step can be used either aggressively or defensively.
-On the one hand, an offensive push can be quickly thwarted by a nicely timed teleport which avoids enemy surveillance; though, it is typically a high-risk, high-reward play to make.
+Shrouded Step is used both aggressively or defensively.
+An offensive push can be quickly thwarted by a nicely timed teleport that avoids enemy surveillance.
+But it’s a risk.
+That offensive play is a high-risk, high-reward play to make.
 In the higher ranks, it’s a progressively more dangerous play to make.

 In layman’s terms, Omen’s signature ability, Dark Cover, is a smoke.
 As a signature ability, Dark Cover will restore itself so that it can be used multiple times during a round; and in the latest patch, this ability received a considerable buff.
-The duration of Dark Cover has been increased from 12 to 15 seconds, while the projectile’s speed has also been increased.
+The duration of Dark Cover has been increased from 12 to 15 seconds with is substantial.
+The speed of Dark Cover’s was also increased in the latest buff.
+This has made it a prime ability to use.

-Since this ability can travel through walls and be placed a significant distance from Omen, it makes for the perfect fake tool.
+Omen’s ability, Dark Cover, can be placed through walls anywhere on the map.
+Players should use this ability to confuse their opponents about their location.
 When utility is being poured onto a site, it’s a pretty clear indicator that enemies are nearby and readying a big push behind enemy lines.
-But with Dark Cover, a smoke signal can be sent across the map, leaving enemies on edge and taking resources away from the site that’s actually about to be stormed.
+But with Dark Cover, a smoke signal can be sent across the map, leaving enemies on edge.
+Players should use Dark Cover to both confuse their enemy but also distract them from resources on the site.

 Aside from the precision of Dark Cover’s placement, this ability offers a level of verticality.
 This ingredient can allow Omen to smoke off key points of the map that are either above or below him.
-However, it can also be rested on small ledges around the map, which can offer some unique one-way smoke opportunities.
+Be sure to place Dark Cover on the small ledges around the map.
+These are innovative little strategies that offer a unique one-way smoke opportunity.

 From The Shadows